Lupe Pure Cordless Review

 Introduction to the Lupe Pure Cordless Vacuum

-Most cordless vacuums you’ll see copy Dyson’s design – dustbin and motor on top and trigger switch.
+Most cordless vacuums you’ll see copy Dyson’s design – a dustbin and motor on top, along with a trigger switch.

 One issue with this design is the top-heaviness.
-Using these products for longer stretches can fatigue your arms.
+Using these products for extended periods can cause fatigue in your arms.

 Lupe has no issue with the motor and dustbin close to the base.
 Whereas V11’s handle weight is 1.84 kgs (or over 4 pounds!), Lupe’s handle weight is only 0.16 kgs (or 0.35 pounds).
 In other words, it’s feather-lite.
 You’ll barely feel it, making it more comfortable for extended use.